 Photo: Urška Boljkovac, MGLC archive

 Janja Kosi (1994, Maribor) studied painting at the Academy of Fine Arts in Ljubljana, where she also obtained her Bachelor’s Degree in 2016 and her Master’s Degree in 2020.
-I spent some of her study time at the Hochschule für Grafik und Buchkunst in Leipzig.
-I participated in several solo in group shows.
+She spent some of her study time at the Hochschule für Grafik und Buchkunst in Leipzig and participated in several solo in group shows.

 Visual art